Amavi Cellars

 Phone: (509) 526-0905 ext.
 1

-This innovative venture founded by Allen Shoup, former president and CEO of Chateau Ste.
-Michelle, brings winemakers from other parts of the world to Washington to craft wine from some of the state’s premier vineyard blocks.
+This innovative venture founded by the late Allen Shoup, once president and CEO of Chateau Ste.
+Michelle, brings winemakers from other parts of the world to Washington to craft wine from some of the state’s premier vineyards.
 The Walla Walla winery offers tours of the production facility and seated tastings in a lounge adorned with Dale Chihuly's glass art.
+It also has a pretty sleek tasting room in Woodinville.

 20 N. Second Ave.